HollyPaden/Final_Project/Process_README.md

     - wrote `if` loop for dietary assignment into python_test -> updated new_name final product

-Created directories to divide Python from Bash scripts and separated "sandbox" from "finalized" scripts
+Created directories to divide Python from Bash scripts and separated "sandbox" from "finalized" scripts (4.19.21)

-Created finalized python renaming script and completely commented and cleaned from what was in the sandbox
+Created finalized python renaming script and completely commented and cleaned from what was in the sandbox (4.19.21)

-Created directories for slurm profile and snakemake workflow
+Created directories for slurm profile and snakemake workflow (4.19.21)

-Created subdirectories in output for renaming, trimming, snakemake logs, and cutadapt output
+Created subdirectories in output for renaming, trimming, snakemake logs, and cutadapt output (4.19.21)

+Updated Overview.md with recommendations for improvement from "Final Project: Progress Report" (4.19.21)

+    - note: dates for Process_README will be added from this point forward, as recommended in Progress Report (4.19.21)

+        Style will be Month.Date.Year

+            - **clarify if this should be shifted for best practices**